velodrome-finance/superchain-contracts/SPECIFICATION.md

 - Vanilla Velodrome rewards contracts.
 - Lightly modified to support the recording of vote weights from the root chain.
 - Lightly modified to support the collection of rewards from the root chain.

+#### Token Bridge
+- Supports the sending of tokens cross chain via Hyperlane.
+- Sending and receiving tokens uses the xerc20 and sends it cross chain.
+- Fees are paid for in native ETH.
+- The token bridge may be sunset in the future in favor of alternate token bridging mechanisms.

 ## XERC20